The Financial Support Line for Victims of Domestic Abuse

-If you are already being supported by a domestic abuse service, you can ask them to do a professional referral on your behalf.
+If you are already being supported by a domestic abuse service or an advice service, you can ask them to do a professional referral on your behalf.

 A staff member should email FSLine@moneyadviceplus.org.uk using the EAEF Referral Form

-You can also refer yourself by calling the Financial Support Line on 08081968845 (Monday–Thursday, 9am–1pm & 2pm–5pm and Friday 9am to 12.30pm) and telling them you are eligible for referral to the casework service.
+You can also refer yourself by calling the Financial Support Line on 08081968845 (Monday–Thursday, 9am–1pm & 2pm–5pm) and telling them you are eligible for referral to the casework service.
 An adviser will talk through how they think we can best support you.

 Unfortunately, volume on the Line is very high, so it may take a while to get through.
 Please do keep trying.

 Money Advice Plus in partnership with Surviving Economic Abuse (SEA) is able to provide tailored training on economic abuse to finance/housing/money advice and domestic abuse services.